 It never ceases to amaze me how this nutty fragrance will mesmerize all members of my family.
 One by one they come to the kitchen and request whatever it is that’s baking.
 This time around, it was the irresistible fragrance of toasted nuts, seeds and cinnamon.
 And who doesn’t like granola?
 Especially those little jagged nuggets of perfect crunchiness.
 I don’t know about you, but in my family, those clusters of crunchy homemade granola are truly coveted.

 I would like to share with you this basic recipe for granola.
 There are endless possibilities with this recipe.
 Feel free to use whatever ingredients you prefer or have in your pantry.
 You control the amount and type of sweetness you desire in your granola.
 I assure you that once you realize how easy, versatile and economical it is to make your very own crunchy homemade granola, you will never buy the commercial stuff again.

-This recipe will make a large batch of granola that you can use to make a healthy fruit yogurt parfait or add a little bit of milk to for a breakfast cereal.
+This recipe will make a large batch of granola that you can use to make a healthy Ricotta Parfait or add a little bit of milk to for a breakfast cereal.
 You can even grab a few clusters for the perfect snack.
 If I were able to put a label on this granola it would read like this: WARNING: highly addictive.

 How to make Crunchy Homemade Granola:

 Combining the dry ingredients: As long as you respect the total amounts, you should get great results.
 The dry ingredients consist of quick oats, chopped nuts, seeds, shredded coconut, wheat germ and spices.
 The recipe I’ve provided you with is really just a guideline, but you must use the quick oats.
 Combine all of these wonderful ingredients together in a large bowl.